 Prepare the Oat Crumble Topping

-In a food processor, on high speed, blend oats, sugar, pecans, cinnamon and salt.
+In a food processor, on high speed, blend oats, spices, sugar, pecans and salt.

 Once the nuts are finely ground, while processing on medium, slowly add the lemon juice to make the mixture crumbly.